nextdynamic/azure-governance-foundations/AGF/102-Enterprise-Learning-Plan.md

 ### Platform Governance Committee Training Plan

 Below is a list of suggested training topics for the Platform Governance Committee.
-Depending on the results of your skills gap analysis, not all these topics need be covered.
+Depending on the results of your skills gap analysis and your planned workloads in Azure, not all these topics need be covered.
 Additionally, there may be other topics that should be covered for which no training resources are yet identified.
-In these cases, the online references at <http://docs.microsoft.com> may be substituted for traditional courses.
+In these cases, the online references at
+<http://docs.microsoft.com> may be substituted for traditional courses.

 | Free | Title                                                                                                                              | Delivery       | Duration |
 |------|------------------------------------------------------------------------------------------------------------------------------------|----------------|----------|